-Chandler Rose enters his fourth season as the Head Coach of the University of Montevallo baseball program after orchestrating an impressive turnaround in the Falcons’ program in his first three seasons at the helm.
+Chandler Rose enters his fifth season as the Head Coach of the University of Montevallo baseball program after orchestrating an impressive turnaround in the Falcons’ program in his first four seasons at the helm.

-Rose, who owns a 81-74 record at Montevallo, enters his fourth season fresh off the program’s first appearance in the Peach Belt Conference tournament championship game in each of the past two years.
-The back-to-back appearances by the Falcons marked just the third time Montevallo played in a conference tournament championship game in its NCAA Division II era.
-Montevallo experienced several firsts in its NCAA Division II era in Rose’s third year at the helm, including the program’s first win over the No. 1 ranked team in the country.
+Rose, who owns a 112-95 record at Montevallo, enters his fifth season after leading the Falcons to the Peach Belt Conference tournament championship game in each of the past two years.
+The back-to-back appearances by the Falcons marked just the third and fourth time Montevallo has played in a conference tournament championship game in its NCAA Division II era.

 Rose led the Falcons to a 34-20 overall record in 2013, including a 16-14 mark in Peach Belt Conference play, while coaching a pair of All-Peach Belt Conference performers during the season.